hannahCapone/hannahCapone/README.md

 - 🐏 2024 Fordham University Computer Science Graduate
-- 🗽 Software Engineer @ PolyAI
+- 🗽 Software Engineer @ PolyAI in NYC
 - 📫 You can reach me at hcapone@fordham.edu!

 <!---